When and where will each item of the event programme take place?

-All ticket holders who have a 4-day ticket, 3-day ticket, 2-day ticket, or 1-day ticket for Saturday.
+All Reeperbahn Festival ticket holders who have a 4-, 3- or 2-day ticket or a 1-day ticket for Friday or Saturday as well as Reeperbahn Festival Conference ticket holders (although not Sessions Only ticket holders).
 Registration is required, however, via our reservation system.

 When does registration for the concerts at the Elbphilharmonie begin?

-All Reeperbahn Festival ticket holders who have a 4-day ticket, 3-day ticket, 2-day ticket, or 1-day ticket for Saturday and purchased their ticket by 2 April 2017 were automatically emailed a personalised access link on 3 April 2017; via this link, ticket holders were able to reserve one concert at the Elbphilharmonie per festival ticket.
-Reservations could be made up until 30 April 2017, 18.00.
-The reservation phase has now ended.
+All Reeperbahn Festival ticket holders who have a 4-, 3- or 2-Day Ticket or a 1-Day Ticket for Friday or Saturday as well as Reeperbahn Festival Conference ticket holders (although not Sessions Only ticket holders) and who purchased their ticket by 9 January 2018 were automatically emailed a personalised access link by 10:00 AM on 10 January 2018; via this link, ticket holders are able to reserve one concert at the Elbphilharmonie per festival ticket.
+Reservations can be made until 28 February 2018, 6:00 PM.

-Those who hadn't purchased a ticket by 2 April 2017 were able, starting 3 April 2017, 14.00, to purchase a ticket in one of the above categories and reserve an Elbphilharmonie concert (subject to availability) at the same time.
-As of now, however, registration for concerts at the Elbphilharmonie during Reeperbahn Festival is closed.
+Those who did not purchase a ticket by 9 January 2018 are able, starting 10 January 2018, 12:00 PM (noon), to purchase a ticket in one of the above categories and reserve an Elbphilharmonie concert (subject to availability) at the same time.

 Can I attend more than one concert at the Elbphilharmonie?

 No, unfortunately not.

 Can I buy tickets for Elbphilharmonie concerts at the box office at the festival?